Ferie/VSCode-keybindings-file-for-Mac/README.md

-# VS Code keybindings file for Mac
+# VS Code keybindings file

 This is my personal Visual Studio Code setting for the keyboard when using a Mac.